abalter/mywebsite/content/ariel-balter-resume.md

 ## Goal
-_Using my solid quantitative and computational background from working Ph.D. physicist, I have successfully transitioned to biomedical data science: Bioinformatics and Statistics._
+_As a Ph.D. physicist, I have a solid quantitative and computational background which has allowed me to successfully transitioned to biomedical data science: Bioinformatics and Statistics._

 _I am working towards a graduate degree in statistics, and plan to increasingly include statistical analysis in my work and research.
 I am open to volunteering my data science skills